 Wake County offers drive-thru COVID-19 testing at numerous locations throughout the county, including weekend and evening hours.
 This free service provides an easy and efficient way for residents to learn if they have the virus and help prevent the spread.
+All you need is a smart-phone!
+No ID, insurance, or appointment are necessary.

 The following locations are also available for testing: